OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 | __Contact Other:__ | @twitter |
 | __Privacy Policy:__ | [ACME Privacy Policy](https://www.acme.fictional.url/privacy.policy) |

-#### Guidance
+#### Guidance Notes
 * PI Controller - that is accountable for compliance over the management of PII, A PII in ISO 29100 (for explicit consent) controller determines why (purpose) and how (means) the processing of PII takes place.
 The PII controller shall ensure adherence to the privacy principles during the processing of PII under its control (e.g., by implementing the necessary privacy controls).
 There may be more than one PI(I) controller for the same PI(I) set or set of operations performed upon PI(I).
-In this case the different PI(I) controllers SHOULD be listed for MINMIMUM MVCR, MUST be listed for Explicit CONSENT SHARING .
+In this case the different PI(I) controllers SHOULD be listed for MINIMUM MVCR, MUST be listed for Explicit CONSENT SHARING .

 * On Behalf
 	is used to delegate data controller and or data processing, which maps to the UK's as acting on behalf of the data controller, a third party analytics service would be a processor on behalf of the controller.
 When the site operator is acting on behalf of the Data Controller